eclipse-che/che/wsmaster/che-core-api-devfile/README.md

 Both types above using composite id, which is colon-separated id and version of plugin from Che Plugin registry.
 List of available Che plugins and more information about registry can be found on https://github.com/eclipse/che-plugin-registry
-For each of those types it is also possible to specify container(s) memory limit as follows:
+For each of types above it is also possible to specify container(s) memory limit as follows:
 ```
 ...
   components: